-If the MHP or its designee determines that a client does not meet Medical Necessity Criteria for inpatient or outpatient mental health services, a client or someone on behalf of the client, may request a second opinion.
+If the MHP or its designee determines that a client does not meet criteria for access to inpatient or outpatient specialty mental health services, a client or someone on behalf of the client, may request a second opinion.
 A second opinion from a mental health clinician provides the client with an opportunity to receive additional input on his or her mental health care at no extra cost.
 As the MHP designee, Optum is responsible for informing the treating provider of the second opinion request and for coordinating the second opinion with an MHP contracted individual provider.